Software Support Specialist Jobs in USA with Visa Sponsorship

 What visa types are commonly used to sponsor Software Support Specialists?

-H-1B is the most common, though it requires winning the annual lottery.
+H-1B visa is the most common, though it requires winning the annual lottery.
 Australian citizens can pursue the E-3, which has no lottery and significantly shorter processing times.
-Canadian and Mexican nationals may qualify for TN status under the USMCA if the role is classified under a qualifying computer systems category.
+Canadian and Mexican nationals may qualify for TN visa status under the USMCA if the role is classified under a qualifying computer systems category.
 Each visa type requires employer sponsorship and a certified Labor Condition Application filed with the Department of Labor before the visa petition.

 Do I need a computer science degree specifically, or will a related field work?